Readless

 The watchout is business model friction.
 FocusReader hides several heavier workflow features behind a subscription, so it is best for people who know they want a nicer Android reading surface and are willing to pay for it.

 If Android is where you skim feeds but newsletters still pile up in Gmail, add a digest layer so you only open the highest-signal reads.
+You get a personalized @mail.readless.app address, flexible digest timing, and AI summaries that surface what matters, without extra tabs or another app to install.

 Start Free Trial →

-5. Feeder: best free privacy-first option
+5. Is Feeder the best free privacy-first Android RSS reader?

 ProsCons